Skip to content

 Known Spell

-A known spell is a spell a character understand inherently and does not need to prepare it at the beginning of the day.
-It can be used in place of any prepared spell at any time, so long as they have spell slots remaining for the day.
-Any magic caster will have some known spells, characters with the wizardry primary definition gain an entire school of known spells.
+A known spell is a spell a character understands inherently and does not need to prepare it at the beginning of the day.
+It can be used in place of any prepared spell at any time, as long as the character has spell slots remaining for the day.
+Any magic caster has some known spells.
+Characters with the Wizardry primary definition gain an entire school of known spells.

 Line of Effect